junibrosas/alaya-dev-challenge/README.md

 ### 3 - Add comments and likes on posts

-We want to be able to add a comment and a like button on each post.
+We want to be able to make a comment and to like each post.

 The user that comments will have to put an author name and a message in the comment form.